ElektroStudios/qBittorrent-Magnet-Link-Feeder/README.md

 Download the latest release by clicking [here](https://github.com/ElektroStudios/qBittorrent-Magnet-Link-Feeder/releases/latest) and start using it.

 > [!NOTE]
-> You can press `Ctrl + Alt + Del` at any time during execution to restore mouse and keyboar dinput.
+> You can press `Ctrl + Alt + Del` at any time during program execution to restore mouse and keyboard input.

 ## 🔄 Change Log